City-of-Helsinki/react-helsinki-headless-cms/README.md

 ### Releasing new versions

 A new version of the `npm` package is automatically released when a new release is created in GitHub.
 Additionally, a new canary release is created after each new push into master.

+### Known issues

+- Jest has difficulties loading this library.
+When this library is required in a test file, it's possible that some imports are cjs and some are esm.
+These two variants do not share a react context which can result in `useConfig` calls that return an empty config object even though `<ConfigProvider>` is declared correctly.
+I.e. `<ConfigProvider>` sets values for `context1` and `useConfig` reads `context2`.